ludachrish3/pyda/README.md

 * In order to find functions in a stripped binary, start at beginning of .text section.
 Start disassembling and consider all jumps that can be taken.
 If there are no jumps left and a ret instruction is reached, then that is the end of the function.
 All instructions after it (not including NOPs) are another function.
 * Come up with a way to find functions in stripped binaries
 * Get 100% code coverage in tests (or close to it)
-* Cross compile for the Raspberry Pi
 * Create a disassembler for ARM (whatever version is on the Raspberry Pi v4)
-* Come up with an abstraction layer for instructions so that decompiling all ISAs is the same.
-Will possibly need to break instructions up into multiple ones or combine instructions into one
 * Support both Intel and AT&T assembly syntax
 * Generate a set of known function prototypes and variable types for type inference
 * Visual representation of the stack